mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-09-13-solution-design-building-blocks.md

 This kind of conversation, by the way, can be a good way to raise topics which might not even have occurred to senior
-management: they might know they want a new Strategic Widget Management Solution and they want it within the next 6 months and let's have no arguments about that - but raising the lifespan topic might be one way to register the possible false economy of rushing through mission critical software projects without enough time or budget to do them "properly", potentially even with some practice runs.
+management: they might know they want a new Strategic Widget Management Solution and they want it within the next 6 months and let's have no arguments about that - but raising the lifespan topic might be one way to register the possible false economy of rushing through mission critical software projects without enough time or budget to do them "properly".

 It's also the sort of conversation which, if _you_ don't raise it, may not ever happen.
 And that's a missed opportunity all round.